ccie18643/PyTCP/README.md

 # PyTCP

 Attempt to create working TCP/IP stack in Python for educational purposes.
 Stack operates as user space program attached to tap interface.
-It has its own MAC and IP addresses.
-So far it has full ARP support with cashing, aging out and refreshing entries.
-It responds to ARP requests and sends out ARP requests when needed.
-It also has basic support for IP, ICMP protocols enabling it to respond to ping packets.
-Recently also added UDP protocol support with UDP Echo service that runs as separate thread and communicates with the stack by using simple socket mechanism.
-Currently working on basic implementation of TCP protocol.
+It has its own MAC and IP address(es).
+So far implemented Ethernet, ARP, IP, ICMP and UDP protocols.
+Currently working on implementation of TCP.

 #### Implemented features: